Florence Nightingale Maternity Hospital

 The Florence Nightingale Maternity Hospital is a defunct hospital.
 This building was once a private maternity hospital located in Hillbrow, Johannesburg, South Africa.
-Designed by H. Battiscombe in 1937, and built in the 1950s, the former hospital building can be found on the corner of Hospital and Kotze Street.
-At one time this hospital offered maternity care to white women who lived in Johannesburg’s most densely populated urban area.
-Today, the building is abandoned and occupied by city’s poorest inhabitants.
+Designed by H. Battiscombe in 1937 and built in the 1950s, the former hospital building can be found on the corner of Hospital and Kotze Street.
+At one time, this hospital offered maternity care to white women who lived in Johannesburg's most densely populated urban area.
+As of December 2025, the building is abandoned and occupied by the city's poorest inhabitants.

 Hospital closed

-In the 1960's, The Florence was a part of Hillbrow's public and private ‘health precinct’.
-In the late 1970's, Hillbrow began to become desegregated and "White Flight" resulted in businesses shifting to the northern suburbs.
-With the demise of Apartheid in the 1990's the once spectacular (but private) medical facility was forced to shut its medical doors.
-Initially, in 1998, the Florence was used to provide transitional housing to address a constitutional court obligation to offer shelter to evicted tenants.
-The building was then bought in 2000 by an NGO, The Learn and Earn Trust, who had entrepreneurship ideals.
-In 2011, student architects from École nationale supérieure d'architecture de Toulouse visited the Building and initiated a rehabilitation project that was based on existing resources.

-Later on a paper was published suggesting a social division of the building into four equally sized neighbourhoods with shared services, such as day care center on the second floor, an improvised chapel in the basement, a music school, a communal laundry, and garbage chutes to simplify daily waste management.

-The trust who were responsible for the uilding did not achieve their sustainability goals and in 2013, a trustee was stabbed to death, allegedly by building hijackers over eviction notices.
-The building was then abandoned by the trust in 2016 and further disrepair followed and the city of Johannesburg faced another hijacked building.
+In the 1960s, The Florence was a part of Hillbrow's public and private ‘health precinct’.
+In the late 1970s, Hillbrow began to desegregate, and "White Flight" resulted in businesses shifting to the northern suburbs.
+With the demise of the Apartheid in the 1990s, the private medical facility was forced to shut its doors.
+Initially in 1998, the Florence was used to provide transitional housing to address a constitutional court obligation to offer shelter to evicted tenants.
+The building was bought in 2000 by an NGO, The Learn and Earn Trust, who had entrepreneurship ideals.
+In 2011, student architects from École nationale supérieure d'architecture de Toulouse visited the building and initiated a rehabilitation project that was based on existing resources.
+Later on, a paper was published suggesting a social division of the building into four equally sized neighborhoods with shared services, such as a day care center on the second floor, an improvised chapel in the basement, a music school, a communal laundry, and garbage chutes to simplify daily waste management.
+The trust did not achieve their sustainability goals, and in 2013, a trustee was stabbed to death, allegedly by building hijackers over eviction notices.
+The building was abandoned by the trust in 2016.
+Further disrepair followed, and the city of Johannesburg faced another hijacked building.